 10. Remind our city that religion has no place in government

-Tamarac should too.
+Tamarac should be too.
 This isn’t the city taking a stand on one religion over another – it’s quite the opposite.
 It’s the separation of government and religion.
 When the city displayed a Menorah and a Nativity scene, Stevens asked the city to add the Festivus pole – however, his version was adorned with Pabst Blue Ribbon Beer cans.
 Stevens told the News Service of Florida that the Festivus pole “is my ridiculous statement versus what I consider, as an atheist, as their ridiculous statement.”

 The city should keep it simple and non-religious in 2014.
-If they open themselves up to some religions, they have to open themselves up to every religion out there.
+If they open themselves up to some religions, they have to open themselves to every religion out there.

 11. Please encourage more citizens that they are an important part of our government

 Anyone can make a difference in local government; they need to get involved.
 Whether you want to become more involved in your local homeowner’s association, volunteer for a committee, or want to run for city government, start somewhere but start getting involved.
 Everyone is too busy, and everyone is counting on someone else to make the right decisions for them.

 In 2014, our city will have three seats up for election: Discuss with your family over the holidays and decide if you want to become a candidate to be our next mayor or city commissioner.

 Have a Merry Christmas.
 Happy Festivus, and a Happy New Year.